Our work on the right to food

 Austerity measures, welfare reform, low wages and insecure working conditions have pushed more and more people into food insecurity in the UK.
 In many cases this has meant we’ve not been fulfilling our international obligations under the ICESCR and UNCRC.

-The UN has recently examined the extent to which the UK has met its obligations under both human rights instruments, and published ways in which our state is breaking international law.
+The UN has examined the extent to which the UK has met its obligations under both human rights instruments, and published ways in which our state is breaking international law.
 Our office was actively involved in these examinations.

 The ICESCR and the right to food in Scotland